 If you are outside of the “normal” range of sizes, don’t worry.
 There are plus sized wetsuits for women in the UK that will fit you, and look great to boot.
 You just need to know where to look!
 NOTE: Some of the below links are affiliates, meaning I’ll make a small commission if you make a purchase via this site.

-- Remember that wetsuit measurements usually refer to the suit and not you.
+- Remember that wetsuit measurements may refer to the suit and not you.
 A 3mm wetsuit might stretch 4-5 inches, a 5mm wetsuit up more like 1-2 inches.
 Check how suits are being described, and choose a suit that will stretch to fit you, to ensure the right, snug fit.

 - Suits with front zips are great if you need to put on a suit solo and want to relax with the suit open while you’re on the beach.
 But they’re not always great for something like paddle boarding or kayaking, where you need to pull yourself back on board.
 Front zips can get caught on the board/deck and make it difficult to get out of the water.
 They also tend to let in more water, so you’ll get cold and tired more quickly.